<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • The monthly Single Life Annuity (SLA) is the benefit from which all of the optional forms of payment under the Chevron Pension Plan are derived.

-• The SLA pays a fixed amount each month for retiree’s lifetime.
+• The SLA pays a fixed amount each month for your lifetime.

-• A death benefit may be payable to your beneficiary, if the plan is vested and the employee dies before employment ends, or before they start receiving benefits.
+• A death benefit may be payable to your beneficiary, if the plan is vested and you die before employment ends or before you start receiving benefits.

 • The lump-sum payment is actuarially equivalent to the total annuity you would have received as a Single Life Annuity during your lifetime.